cloudmesh-community/book/chapters/class/516/week3-arch.md

 chapter/report.md
 ```

-please note that all charaters of the filename are lower case.
+Please note that all characters of the filename are lower case.

-This years topic focusses mostly around *Cloud AI Services* but we also
+This year's topic focusses mostly around *Cloud AI Services* but we also
 accept other topics that you may find interesting and are not covered in
 substantial length in any of our books.

 We have posted here some initial ideas for chapter contributions.
-Remember that you **nust** not write an introductory paragraph to your
+Remember that you **must** not write an introductory paragraph to your
 contributions as they are most likely already covered in the books.
 Instead, you **must only** focus on the topic at hand.